VA » Health Care » Multiple Sclerosis Centers of Excellence » Multiple Sclerosis Social Workers Professional Page

 - Provide education to Veterans with MS, families, and interdisciplinary team members on the psychosocial impact of illness and disease progression.

-- Provide MS specific materials: MS Veteran Booklet, MS Veteran Newsletters.
+- Provide MS specific materials: MS Veteran Booklet and MS Veteran Newsletters.

 - Advise Veterans regarding VA benefits and compensation programs.